OpenBB-finance/backend-for-terminal-pro/README.md

       }
     }
   },
-  "external": false, // Indicates if the widget is external, i.e., if data is loaded from outside OpenBB API.
+  "defaultViz" : "table", // Default visualization for the widget.
+Can be one of table or chart (default : table) "external": false, // Indicates if the widget is external, i.e., if data is loaded from outside OpenBB API.
   "name": "string", // Name of the widget in the list the user sees.
 Displayed on top left of widget.
   "type": "string", // Main widget type (chart, table, note, custom).